10 min read

 3. Hidden runtime violations

 Many violations are invisible in configuration or policy alone — they happen at runtime.
 Scripts load after page load, tag managers fire tags before consent, and data is sent to third parties without the user’s choice.
 Only runtime auditing can detect these.
+Use GDPR compliance scanners to audit your SaaS.
 Explained here: Why runtime GDPR scanning detects real violations.

 SaaS GDPR compliance checklist